curl/curl/docs/libcurl/opts/CURLOPT_TLSAUTH_USERNAME.md

 # NAME

-CURLOPT_TLSAUTH_USERNAME - user name to use for TLS authentication
+CURLOPT_TLSAUTH_USERNAME - username to use for TLS authentication

 # SYNOPSIS